jinghuazhao/INF/README.md

 in the association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes) as well as the BMI example in [Omics-analysis](https://github.com/jinghuazhao/Omics-analysis).

-## Notes on chromosmal locations
+## Notes on UniProt

+1. The protein list in [inf1.csv](doc/inf1.csv) found O43508 and Q4ACW9 are associated with the TNFSF12 and TWEAK gene, respectively.

-[hgTables.txt](doc/hgTables.txt) is based on UCSC, which can be merged through UniProt IDs as follows,
+2. [hgTables.txt](doc/hgTables.txt) is based on UCSC, which can be merged through UniProt IDs as follows,
 ```bash
 sort -k2,2 inf1.list > 1
 awk '{FS=OFS="\t"; split($4,f,"-");$4=f[1];if(!index($1,"_")) print}' hgTables.txt | sort -k4,4 > 2